wbleonard/mongo-socket-chat-example/README.md

 ## Create the Database and Collection

-For this example I'm going to create a `chat` database with a `messages` collection along with an initial record that I will later use to validate connectivity to the MongoDB from my client application:
+For this example I'm going to create a `chat` database with a `messages` collection along with an initial record that I will later use to validate connectivity to MongoDB from my client application:

 ![message record](https://github.com/wbleonard/monngo-socket-chat-example/blob/main/images/message.png "message record")

 ## Install dotenv

-To avoid storing MongoDB credentials in our application code, We'll use [dotenv](https://www.npmjs.com/package/dotenv) to read the MongoDB connection string from our environment.
-As with the `express` framework, use npm to the `dotenv`:
+To avoid storing MongoDB credentials in our application code, we'll use [dotenv](https://www.npmjs.com/package/dotenv) to read the MongoDB connection string from our environment.
+As with the `express` framework, use npm to install `dotenv`:

 ```zsh
 npm install dotenv --save